utkarshkukreti/dust-deploy/README.md

 running dust now, will use the inherited settings as well. you can also overwrite settings in the template with the ones in yourhost.yaml

-**NOTE** hashes will be deep merged with inherited hashes, other types will be overwritten!
+**NOTE:** hashes will be deep merged with inherited hashes, other types will be overwritten!

     $ dust deploy